 NCGS Schools of Excellence

-NC Green School of Excellence, 2014-15.
+NC Green School of Excellence, 2014-present.
 Carolina Day School students used their bodies to create a “Living Earth” in the center of the athletic field for an aerial photo.
 Lower School, Middle School and Key School students wore blue as they skipped out to the field to outline the Earth and its continents.

 NCGS Schools of Quality